-In the longitudinal direction, halfway between the center of the engine room and the propeller for all test conditions.
+In the longitudinal direction, halfway between the center of the engine room and the propeller, transversely at the ship centre line and vertically at the nominal source depth for all test conditions.

 In the vertical direction, at 0.7 of the vessel draught from waterline.